RBTools 1.0 Release Notes¶

 In addition to just listing the review request ID and summary of each open review request, the status table now includes the current state of each.
 This can show whether it is pending review, has open issues (and how many), has a ship it (and how many), or if there’s an unpublished draft.

 The local branch name corresponding to each open review request is now listed in the status table.

 Patch by Evan Hunzinger.

 The new rbt status-update command allows creating and updating status updates in Review Board 3.0.
 This allows writing tools that can do some analysis on a review request or diff and post the results back in a simple format.
-For more details about status reports, see How Automated Code Reviews Appear.
+For more details about status reports, see Automated Review Status and Results.

 Patch by Brian LeBlanc